wi-fighters/56-form-exercise-natalia-solo/README.md

 12. Update your existing ruleset for `input` and `select` elements to remove all borders and set their height to `2rem`.
 Also set a `margin-top` of `0.3rem`.

 13. To all `input` elements, apply a `border-radius` of `0.3rem` and a `padding` of `1ch`.

+## Bonus

+- How would you mark certain fields as required?
+Consider both the code and the visual cues.

+- Notice how field sizes are no longer full-width when wrapped to a single-column.
+Find out what's causing it and wrap it in a media query so it's only enabled for larger devices.

+- How would you improve this form for usability?
+For aesthetic?

+## More forms

+Use what you've learned to build other kinds of forms:

+- login (research password fields and a checkbox to stay logged in)
+- quiz game
+- order details (e.g. pizza toppings, clothing color and size, etc.)